-If your license key expires (or if you actively select it the first time you log in), the Traffic Manager operates in a default state known as developer mode.
-Developer mode is a special evaluation and development mode in which the software operates with full functionality, but with a maximum bandwidth of 1Mb/sec.
-SSL transactions are also limited to 100 TPS.
-Pulse Secure recommends that you do not use the Traffic Manager in developer mode in a production environment.
+If your license key expires (or if you actively select it the first time you log in), the Traffic Manager operates in a default state known as the Community Edition.
+In this state, the Traffic Manager operates normally and with full functionality, but with a bandwidth limit of 10Mb/second and cluster size limit of 4.
+The Community Edition is designed as a free, production-ready, variant of the Traffic Manager useful for system administrators and application developers wanting to try out advanced vADC (virtual Application Delivery Controller) capabilities in a production environment.

-To upgrade the Traffic Manager from developer mode to incorporate a full license key, use the System > Licenses page of the Admin UI.
+To upgrade the Traffic Manager from the Community Edition to incorporate a full license key, use the System > Licenses page of the Admin UI.

 Note: Where the Traffic Manager is operating inside a cluster, you must ensure that the proposed license key update is compatible with other fully licensed cluster instances to avoid unintended functionality impairment.
-Pulse Secure strongly recommends that you seek advice from your support provider before updating license keys in a mixed cluster of developer mode and non-developer mode Traffic Managers.
+Pulse Secure strongly recommends that you seek advice from your support provider before updating license keys in a mixed cluster of Community Edition and fully-licensed Traffic Managers.